mlbyvn/raffle/README.md

 # Raffle

 A fair raffle that requests a random number from Chainlink VRF, also implements Chainlink Automation.
+Contract address on etherscan: [0xFbf1153bD3BD0A244b5C6A7461DE542FD8C93830](https://sepolia.etherscan.io/address/0xFbf1153bD3BD0A244b5C6A7461DE542FD8C93830).
+If you enter the raffle and the winner is not picked automatically- there is no more LINK on the Chainlink Automation subscription.

 ## Description